How were previous US detainees in North Korea released?

-North Korea has a history of detaining Americans and using them as bargaining chips against the United States.

-From journalists to missionaries, most Americans detained by the North have been released after high-profile interventions.
+From journalists to missionaries, most Americans held by North Korea have been released after high-profile interventions.

+The latest release of three US detainees is no exception, with the men travelling home with Secretary of State Mike Pompeo on Wednesday.

-President Donald Trump tweeted Wednesday to "stay tuned" for news on the three Americans detained in North Korea, raising hopes for their release before a summit between Trump and North Korean leader Kim Jong Un in the coming weeks.
+It comes as preparations build for an expected summit between President Donald Trump and North Korean leader Kim Jong Un in the coming weeks.

-It is unclear how the three detainees will be released this time, but here are some past examples:

 - Former presidents -